Trusted WordPress tutorials, when you need them most.

 While there is a free version, we recommend buying the paid version called WP Mail SMTP Pro, which gives you access to premium support, more mailers, and a white glove set up by one of their experts.

-Upon activation, you need to visit the Settings » WP Mail SMTP page to configure the plugin settings.
-Then, enter your license key and click the ‘Verify Key’ button.
+Upon activation, you need to visit the Settings » WP Mail SMTP section to configure the plugin settings.
+Then, simply enter your license key and click the ‘Verify Key’ button.
 You can find the key in your WP Mail SMTP account area.

 WP Mail SMTP settings